BitBoxSwiss/bitbox-base/docs/overview/architecture.md

 ---
 ## Architecture

-The BitBoxBase integrates seamlessly with the [BitBox App](https://shiftcrypto.ch/app/), which functions as control center for all node functionality, and supported hardware wallets.
+The BitBoxBase integrates seamlessly with the [BitBoxApp](https://shiftcrypto.ch/app/), which functions as control center for all node functionality, and supported hardware wallets.
 The two components discover each other within a local network without manual configuration and can then reconnect after initial pairing using different connection methods.

 See dedicated documentation sections on the left for additional details.